borntofrappe/fullstack-d3/README.md

       .outerRadius(radius);
     ```

-  - `startAngle` and `endAngle`, included through the pie genertor function
+  - `startAngle` and `endAngle`, already included through the pie genertor function

-_Please note:_ the `icons` folder includes a few SVG icons I created for the project.
-The syntax is included in `<path>` elements at the center of each slice.
+  The resulting function is useful to fabricate the slices, but also to position the shapes with the ulterior `centroid` method

+_Please note:_ `index.html` defines a few icons which are then referenced with `<use>` elements.
+The `id` attribute of the icons matches the key used to describe the data.

 ### Histogram

+_Please note:_ the folder doesn't include a demo for the histogram, because the third chapter already implements the type for multiple variables.

 A histogram is useful to analyze the variation in the values of a metric.